Open-MBEE/exec-ve/README.md

 4. to install all node module dependencies specified in package.json

        npm install

-6. In the angular-mms directory, run. . .
+6. In the root directory, run. . .
 * . . .to build and bundle the app in development mode.
 The final artifact will be available in the dist folder:

       grunt